AviGon/AviGon/README.md

 <p align="center"> Hey!! 👋 I am Avinash Gondela! </p>

+- 🔭 Pursuing Masters in Electrical and Computer Engineering (Specialization in Machine Learning and Data Science) at the University of California San Diego.
-- 💻 Have 2 years of experience at Samsung Electronics where I worked on LLMs and its optimization on AI accelerators by writing optimized algorithms for DSP and NPU.
+- 💻 Have 2 years of experience at Samsung Electronics where I worked on LLMs (RAGS and multimodals) and LLM, Deep Learning optimizations on AI accelerators by writing optimized algorithms for DSP and NPU.
-- 🔭 I have majored in Electronics and Instrumentation with a minor in Data Science at BITS PILANI, Hyderabad Campus.
+- 🔭 I have majored in Electronics and Instrumentation with a minor in Data Science at BITS PILANI and graduated in 2023.
 - 🌱 I’m currently learning software development and machine learning and also exploring different fields of Computer Science.

 <p align="center"> Languages and Tools: </p>